forseti-security/forseti-security/_docs/_latest/setup/upgrade.md

        to whom Forseti should send the email notifications.
-     * G Suite super admin email \[Not optional\]: This is part of the [G Suite Google Groups collection]({% link _docs/configure/gsuite-group-collection.md %}) and is necessary.
+     * G Suite super admin email \[Not optional\]: This is part of the [G Suite Google Groups collection]({% link _docs/configure/gsuite-group-collection.md %}) and is required.
-       Ask your G Suite Admin if you don't know which super admin email to use.
+       Ask your G Suite admin if you don't know which super admin email to use.
-  1. Forseti is now upgrade to v2.x.
-To manually remove unused resources, please follow the instructions at the end of the installation process.
+  1. Forseti is now upgraded to v2.x.
+To manually remove unused resources, follow the instructions at the end of the installation process.

 ## What's next